Learn how to create different kinds of video annotations.

 To apply automatic object tracking, create a single keyframe of a point or circle annotation clip that marks the object at the first point of time at which it is visible in the video.
 Now instead of finishing the annotation with the button, click the button.
 This creates the new annotation clip and starts object tracking in the background.
-A running object tracking is indicated with a striped keyframe element in the timeline.
+A running object tracking is indicated by a keyframe element with a blinking red border in the timeline.
 Depending on the size of the video and the duration that the annotated object is visible, the object tracking can run for several minutes.
 The new annotation clip will automatically be updated when the object tracking has finished.

 Video source:

 The result of the automatic object tracking may not always be perfect.
 Sometimes the tracked object may be lost and the annotation "wanders off" if the object moves too quickly.
 Or sometimes the tracked object becomes too small or indistinguishable from the background.
 If the annotation clip produced by the object tracking is only partly wrong, you can edit it afterwards.
 If the object tracking does not work at all, you might have to fall back to the fully manual creation of annotation clips.